Accuser goes public with complaint against Sen. Latvala. Here’s what she says he did.

 “I think it is relevant if she has indicated she was scared of me, why would she be inviting me to private meetings with me?” he said.

-Latvala said he believes he is being targeted because he is now a candidate for governor, raised $1.4 million in his first month, and received a major endorsement from the Florida Fraternal Order of Police.
+Latvala said he believes he is being targeted because he is a candidate for governor, has raised $1.4 million in his first month and has received a major endorsement from the Florida Fraternal Order of Police.

 Read more: “Business texts, friendly texts, heart emojis — then accusations of harassment”

-Rogers submitted the statement and kept it confidential until Wednesday, when she came forward publicly because she said she needed to counter what she said were “lies” being spread by Latvala and his attorneys.
+Rogers submitted the statement and kept it confidential until Wednesday, when she came forward publicly.
+She said she needed to come forward to counter what she called “lies” being spread by Latvala and his attorneys.

 Rogers accuses Latvala of dropping so many clues about her in comments in the media and in Tallahassee circles that he effectively broke the confidentiality agreement he and his attorneys had signed.

-Swanson has interviewed both Rogers and Latvala, as well as taken sworn statements from several witnesses.
+Swanson has interviewed both Rogers and Latvala, and has taken sworn statements from several witnesses.

-According to the sworn statement provided by both parties the following incidents are at issue:
+According to the sworn complaint provided to the Herald/Times by both parties, the following incidents are at issue:

 ▪ Unwanted comments: Rogers accuses Latvala of making “unwelcome and unwanted comments about my clothing, my breasts, and my legs” during the legislative session of 2013 and 2014.

-Note: This story was updated to reflect Rogers’ response to Gainer’s comments and the date of the lunch meeting.